-7.1 Introduction
+7.1 INTRODUCTION

 - 7.1.1 The National Planning Policy Framework instructs that in the case of heritage assets which either have designated status or are non-designated but are of a significance demonstrably comparable with a Scheduled Monument, ie of national importance, the general assumption should be in favour of conservation.
 Where the loss of the whole or a part of a heritage asset's significance is justified by a development, the developer should be required first to record that asset and advance understanding of its significance, in a manner proportionate to their importance and the impact (NPPF, p 32 para 141).
 Development also has the potential for enhancing heritage assets.
 This might include the consolidation and display of excavated below-ground remains, or the reference to heritage assets within the design.
 NPPF encourages developments which change the setting of a heritage asset so as to better reveal it significance. - 7.1.2 None of the known heritage assets identified within the Site Area are afforded statutory designation, and are thus not considered to be of national importance that would require preservation in-situ.
-However, any buried remains of the early nineteenth-century houses fronting New Blakeley Street (Sites 05 and 05) would merit preservation by record, where these will be directly affected by development.
+However, any buried remains of the early nineteenth-century houses fronting Ashley Lane (Site 02) and New Blakeley Street (Sites 06 and 07), together with the Derby Arms (Site 08), would merit preservation by record, where these will be directly affected by development.